av1-community-contributors/codec-wiki/blog/2023-09-03-av1-for-dummies.md

 4. Download MKVToolNix from [here](https://mkvtoolnix.download/downloads.html#windows), select "mkvtoolnix-64bit-XX.X.X-setup.exe", and install **(Also available on winget!)**
 5. Download Av1an from [here](https://github.com/master-of-zen/Av1an/releases) (SELECT LATEST AND CLICK THE "ASSETS" DROPDOWN)
 6. Download **shared libraries** FFmpeg from [gyan.dev](https://www.gyan.dev/ffmpeg/builds)
-7. Download a pre-built fork of Aomenc ([aom-av1-lavish](https://github.com/Clybius/aom-av1-lavish/tree/Endless_Merging)) which has neat stuff such as sane defaults, new tunes, optimizations, etc. Which can be downloaded [here](https://cdn.discordapp.com/attachments/1042536514783023124/1121801826921103420/aom-lavish-opmox-patch.7z)
+7. Download a pre-built fork of Aomenc ([aom-av1-lavish](https://github.com/Clybius/aom-av1-lavish/tree/Endless_Merging)) which has neat stuff such as sane defaults, new tunes, optimizations, etc. This can be downloaded for Windows [here](https://autumn.revolt.chat/attachments/download/-2EiZW1edcT9anApFZ1PJBEber-pJ6z02NiQBjbr28) *(Current as of Sept 6, 2023)*
 :::info
 If you opt to compile aomenc yourself, you can view the instructions on how to do that [here](/docs/encoders/aomenc#installation).
 :::